The Next Big Thing of Our Time – Minute Of Life

 What has replaced all of this?
 Instant messaging for the most part.
 Instant messaging has a lot of pluses, no doubt about it.
 However, that shouldn’t blind us to its negative aspects.
 With instant messaging and social messaging, junk message has spawned in every corner of our lives.

 People focused because it was worth it.
 Now with instant messaging, we’ve broken all the rules of emotions.
-In addition, to this not only is the content we get more junky, but the language which is used in IM is getting worse too.
-Communication isn’t important any more.
+In addition, to this not only is the content we get junkier, but the language which is used in IM is getting worse too.
+Communication isn’t important anymore.

 I am not arguing against the importance of “fast” and “instant” messaging.
 I’m just trying to give my opinion on the side of what we’ve lost.
 I’ve seen a bunch of startups which were constantly bragging about being faster, being unique, and solving problems, but I was impressed by very few of them.
 That was until I saw Minute of Life.
 Then I decided to share with you about it.